How to Become a Tax Preparer at Home: Make Money Online by Filing Taxes for Others

 Find out how to become a tax preparer at home.
 This article will show you everything you need to know to become a virtual tax preparer and make money from home!

 Doing taxes is not everyone’s idea of a good time.
-From gathering paperwork, determining which credits to take, filling up tax forms to submitting them to the IRS, filing taxes indeed takes a lot of mental energy, time, and focus.
+From gathering paperwork, determining which credits to take, filling out tax forms to submitting them to the IRS, preparing taxes d takes a lot of mental energy, time, and focus.
 Many people know this, so they turn to tax preparers to deal with taxes on their behalf.

 Tax preparation is an in-demand business among busy individuals and business owners.
-So if you learn how to become a tax preparer, this side hustle can keep you busy and well-paid during the tax season.
+If you learn how to become a tax preparer, this side hustle can keep you busy and well-paid during the tax season.

 A tax preparer is someone who prepares and files tax returns for an individual, business, or company.
 According to the IRS, there are several types of professional tax preparers, depending on their qualifications and credentials.
-So if you want to learn how to become a certified tax preparer online, you must first determine which among these tax professionals you belong:
+So if you want to learn how to become a certified tax preparer online, you must first determine which type tax professional you want to be:

 These are the tax preparers who have preparer tax identification numbers or PTIN.
 They can prepare tax returns for their clients even without credentials or education.
 There are states that require tax preparers to be registered and meet specific requirements.
 Also, PTIN holders cannot represent their clients before the IRS in any way.